Learning and execution are a challenge. Explaining in words is an even bigger challenge. If you have questions, email.

 MOP cut on order.
 Pocket with the CNC.

-Changing bits is required...
+Changing bits is required for this design...
 0.050" end mill to hog out the inlay pocket, and 0.025" end mill to sharpen up the pocket profile and to cut the narrow points at the ends of the inlay pocket.

 For cutting the design from MOP blanks I use a 0.035" end mill.
 0.035" might be a little heavy, but I really dislike breaking bits.

-Glue the MOP blanks to the substrate with fish glue.
-After the MOP has been cut, put substrate and MOP into a microwave (30-40 seconds) to loosen the fish glue holding them together.
+Glue the MOP blanks to the substrate with fish or hide glue.
+After the MOP has been cut, put substrate and MOP into a microwave (30-40 seconds) to loosen the glue holding them together.

 The MOP profile is cut on the outside of the vector path (of course).
 The inlay pocket and profile are cut on the inside of the vector... but with a different bit.
 Requires 3 different toolpaths and bits: